 As a not-for-profit charitable organisation, Encounter Youth aims to directly relieve the harms associated with challenging social environments facing young people that are known to cause anxiety, pain, poverty, sickness, suffering, distress, misfortune, disability, destitution, and helplessness.
 We achieve this by working collaboratively with the community and providing effective programs, professional management of volunteers and engaging education.

 Our story began in 1999 when we implemented positive engagement strategies with school-leavers converging in Victor Harbor.
 By collaborating with the community we were able to respond to a complex issue and transform it into a safer celebration today known as the Schoolies Festival™.

-- To provide aid to those in distress or at risk of harm associated with such abusive, violent or criminal behaviours by young people;
+To provide direct aid to those in distress or at risk of harm associated with such abusive, violent or criminal behaviours by young people;

-- To partner and cooperate variously with government agencies, schools, churches, charities, other service organisations and private sponsors in order to empower, care for and support young people.
+To partner and co-operate with various government agencies, schools, churches, charities, other service organisations and private sponsors in order to empower, care for and support young people;

 To undertake fundraising activities in support of the objectives of Encounter Youth;

 To undertake any other lawful activities and actions that assist in achieving the objectives of Encounter Youth.